 If he were to die in service whilst he is a member of the 2006 Scheme, the lump sum death grant payable in respect of his death would be £72,000 (3 x £24,000).

-When you die, your ‘survivors’ (which can include your spouse or civil partner, an unmarried partner who is not a civil partner and children) may be eligible to receive benefits from the 2006 Scheme.
+When you die, your ‘survivors’ (which can include your spouse or civil partner, a cohabiting partner who is not a civil partner and children) may be eligible to receive benefits from the 2006 Scheme.
 The benefits which may be payable will depend on whether you die in service or after you retire and on the length of your qualifying service at the date of your death.
 If you had opted out of the 2006 Scheme at the date of your death, any survivors’ benefits would be based on any deferred pension to which you were entitled at the time for more information about deferred pensions).

-Adult survivors can include spouses, civil partners and unmarried partners who are not civil partners.
+Adult survivors can include spouses, civil partners and cohabiting partners who are not civil partners.
 All adult survivor awards are payable for life, irrespective of whether the survivor remarries or forms a new partnership. .

 If you die in service, and have at least 2 years’ qualifying service, your spouse or civil partner is entitled to a pension when you die.
 The pension payable is 50% of the ill-health pension that you would have received if you had been permanently disabled for regular employment at the time of your death.